day8/re-frame/docs/api-builtin-effects.md

 ## Ordering

-An event handler (registered via `reg-event-fx`) can return a map containing many effects.
-But maps have no inherent ordering.
-So, in what order will re-frame action effets?
+An event handler (registered via `reg-event-fx`) can return a map containing many effects, but maps are unordered.
+So, in what order will re-frame action effects?

-For example, an event handler might return:
+For example, if an event handler returned:
 ```clj
 {:dispatch [:some-id]
  :http     {:method :GET  :url "http://somewhere.com/"}